itsRGit/Spatial-Mapping-System/README.md

 ---

 ### **The Challenge**
-- Design and build an embedded spatial measurement system using a time-of-flight sensor to acquire information about the area around you.
+- Design and build an embedded spatial measurement system using a time-of-flight (ToF) sensor to acquire information about the area around you.
 Using a rotary mechanism to provide a 360 degree measurement of distance within a single vertical geometric plane (e.g., y-z).
 - Ensure that the mapped spatial information is stored in onboard memory and later communicated to a personal computer or web application for reconstruction and graphical presentation.

 ### **General Description of my Design**